 View Word Count in Microsoft Word Documents

 You can check or view word count in Word documents in several ways.
-Although word count is typically displayed in the Status Bar, you can view a Word Count dialog box which can be displayed using the Ribbon, the Status Bar or a keyboard shortcut.
+Although word count is typically displayed in the Status Bar, you can view a Word Count dialog box which displays counters for various items in the selected text.
+You can display the dialog box using the Ribbon, the Status Bar or a keyboard shortcut.
 The Word counter will check a document for the number of characters, lines, paragraphs and pages.
-Word count and other statistics are also available in Word Properties.
+Word count and other statistics are also available in Word's Properties.

 Recommended article: How to Quickly Remove Hard Returns in Word Documents